Rozen Maiden: Reception

 Tokyopop's localized volumes appeared on ICv2's monthly top one-hundred selling graphic novels.
 The Rozen Maiden manga has received generally positive reviews.
 Anime News Network praised Peach-Pit's works as always being able to evoke excitement or laughter from its readers but was critical about Rozen Maidens lack of plot and criticized how the dialogue or layout can be vague.
 Comic Book Bin wrote that while Rozen Maiden was not a splendid manga, its emphasis on psychology and emotion was something American comics should follow to expand their readership.
 Active Anime praised several aspects of the series: the combination of mystery, comedy, and cuteness with a balance of fantasy and drama; the visual aesthetics of the images and characters; and a broadness that extends towards teens and adults.
 Initially, Anime Land praised the balance between comedic daily life and the underlying dark side of the plot.
 In later volumes though, Anime Land criticized the story's pacing and the abrupt ending.
 In their review of the sequel, Anime Land wrote they were surprised by the dark tone and how the plot was confusing even with knowledge from the first series.
 Manga-News also praised the story's alteration between moments of peace and conflict but panned the latter volumes for being rushed and losing the story's complexity.
 In their review of the sequel, Manga-News praised the introduction for being interesting and accessible to new readers.

 In 2005, Japanese television network TV Asahi conducted a "Top 100" online web poll and the Rozen Maiden anime adaptation placed 50th.
 In the subsequent year, Rozen Maiden: Träumend ranked 7th in a "Top 20" poll conducted by Japanese anime magazine Animage.
 Active Anime had several reviewers for the anime series Rozen Maiden and its sequel Rozen Maiden: Träumend.
 Christopher Seaman wrote several praises for the anime: the high quality visuals and the detail in the dolls' designs; the soundtrack which complements the visuals; and the story which he considered to be engaging, fast-paced, and comedic.
 Sandra Scholes described the series as a lavish production and that while it is battle oriented during fight scenes, it also offers emotional moments that cater to girls.
 Davey C. Jones commented the series is something Chobits fans would enjoy and that Rozen Maiden: Träumends ending is not a "feel good" ending.
-Rachel Bentham however, was critical of the plot.
-Bentham described Jun's antisocial personality and friendship with the dolls to be disturbing and criticized the "there can be only one" competition between the dolls calling it misogynistic in nature.